-You probably don’t need to chase down the garbage man or go dumpster diving for your daily bread, but in a country where the average person wastes $600 of food every year, I can think of a few reasons you might want to figure out how to eat garbage.
+You probably don’t need to chase down the garbage man or go dumpster diving to cook dinner, but in a country where the average person wastes $600 of food every year, I can think of a few reasons you might want to figure out how to eat garbage.

 A good start to reducing food waste is diligently planning meals to use the vegetables and fruits you purchase.
 That and using or freezing your leftovers in a timely fashion will make the biggest impact on usable food that hits the garbage can or compost pile, but what about food scraps that you often throw away?